 Equipment Damage.
 The emergency shutdown switch is not to be used to power down the unit under normal operating circumstances.
 Doing so will result in equipment damage.
-(000)
+(000399a)

 All generators are equipped with an external means of shutting down the generator which complies with the latest NEC code requirement.
-The primary generator shutdown sequence is described in Control Panel Startup / Testing.
+The primary generator shutdown sequence is described in Control Panel Startup/Testing.

 See Figure 2-11.
-A generator emergency shutdown switch (A) is located on the exterior of the generator back panel.
+A generator emergency shutdown switch is provided on the exterior of the generator back panel.
 This switch shuts down the generator and disables restarts.

 Figure 2-11.
-Emergency Shutdown Switch (all models)
+External Emergency Shutdown Switch